Alumna Spotlight: Tara Samuels

 M.S.
 Aerospace Engineering, San Jose State University

 Ph.D., Embry Riddle Aeronautical University (Expected 2022)

-I started my career as an MBA, and worked on a variety of consumer brands for over a decade.
-While getting my pilot’s license, I discovered an aptitude for aircraft systems, and decided to pursue an MS in Aerospace Engineering (MSAE).
-I am now an Aerospace Engineer in the Office of Safety and Mission Assurance at NASA Ames Research Center.
+I started my career as an MBA and worked on a variety of consumer brands for well over a decade.
+While getting my pilot license, I discovered an aptitude for aircraft systems, and decided to pursue an MS in Aerospace Engineering.
+I am now an Aerospace Engineer at NASA Ames Research Center.

 What do you do at work?

 I am the Lead Systems Engineer on a space biology experiment that will be conducted on board the International Space Station (ISS), studying the effects of microgravity on stem cells.
 This experiment will be conducted inside a cutting-edge research facility developed by NASA Ames Research Center, the Bioculture System, which lets scientists carry out long-term cell biology studies in the microgravity environment of the ISS.

 Systems Engineers ensure engineered systems meet technical requirements and operational objectives, and ultimately function together as designed, over their intended lifetime, and in their intended environments.
 I am responsible for making sure our systems and subsystems are designed, fabricated, integrated, and tested properly.

 Perhaps the best part of the job is the “people systems” that make our project successful.
 We have multiple groups working together to tackle inter-related technical, scientific, and operational challenges.
 On a typical day, I might lead our engineering team through a planning meeting, prioritize a software glitch with our software team, discuss a pH sensor test or flow path repair with our instrumentation team, or debate the root cause of a valve not actuating properly.
 I love the problem solving, orchestrating, and team building.
 It is a very natural role for me, combining the technical knowledge of an MSAE with the thought discipline of an MBA.